-The Norwegian Environment Agency has identified more than 5000 sites where the ground is either known to or believed to be contaminated.
-More than 2000 contaminated sites have been remediated.
-In May 2016, 481 sites were identified as heavily contaminated and in need of remediation (impact level 3).
+The Norwegian Environment Agency has identified about 7300 sites where the ground is either known to or believed to be contaminated.
+More than 2600 contaminated sites have been remediated.
+In April 2019, about 690 sites were identified as heavily contaminated and in need of remediation (impact level 3).

 The Norwegian Environment Agency has created a database that gives information about sites where there is contaminated ground or reason to suspect contamination.
 The database gives information on the site, type of contamination and assessments if measures have been taken on the area.
 There is also a possibility to report sites where one suspects that the ground is contaminated.

 Contamination from earlier generations can result in the dispersal of hazardous chemicals in soils, ground water and surface water.
 At some sites, such contamination may represent a risk to human health, cause irreversible environmental damage or make the land unsuitable for some ranges of use.

 Cleaning up is an important target